James4Ever0/notes/Deeplearning on MacOS M-series Processors.md

 it is used for coreml inference, not training

 ## run coreml with swift on linux

+before reinstallation of darling, make sure you have removed all darling related files by checking `updatedb; locate darling | grep -v <compile directory>`

 visit [here](https://docs.darlinghq.org/build-instructions.html) to install darling from source (maybe that's the only way)